Times Spent Outdoors: Priceless!

 Living With Coyotes: Things You Need To Know

 Coyotes are common in rural and urban areas across Arizona.
 They are often observed at night or around sunrise, and it is not uncommon to find one napping under a shrub in a brushy backyard or neighborhood.
 Because coyotes are so common in both rural and urban areas, the information below may help to reduce conflicts with them.
-The Arizona Game and Fish Department does not respond to calls to relocate or remove coyotes unless they are a public safety concern.
+The Arizona Game And Fish Department does not respond to calls to relocate or remove coyotes unless they are a public safety concern.
 Those needing assistance relocating wildlife should contact a licensed wildlife removal business.

 Conflicts With Coyotes